wutron/dlcpar/MANUAL.md

 <a id="progs-main-ilp"></a>
 ### 4.1.2 ilp

 The `ilp` command finds a most parsimonious gene tree-species tree reconciliation through integer linear programming.
-It is a useful alternative to `dlcpar ilp` when (1) the gene tree is too large or is highly incongruent to the species tree, as these cases may be too complex for the dynamic programming approach, or (2) you wish to limit the maximum runtime to infer MPR.
+It is a useful alternative to `dlcpar ilp` when (1) the gene tree is too large or is highly incongruent to the species tree, as these cases may be too complex for the dynamic programming approach, or (2) you wish to limit the maximum runtime or memory when inferring an MPR.

 The command works similarly to [`dp`](#progs-main-dp) command though with fewer options.
 The simplest way to use the program is as follows: